 Employee Retention Tax Credit

 However, deciphering whether you qualify for the ERTC can be daunting, which is why RJS LAW created this article to help you determine your eligibility to capture an ERTC on your next tax return.
-If your business is 1) an eligible entity to use this credit and 2) your business paid your employees “qualified wages,” you may be able to save your business thousands of dollars using the ERTC.
+If your business is 1) an eligible entity to use this credit and 2) your business paid your employees “qualified wages,” you may be able to receive thousands of dollars for your business using the ERTC.

 Types of Eligible Entities